-- The WMO will monitor (or fund member city/partner monitoring) of WMO priority level 1 and 2 lakes and streams through the Citizen Assisted Monitoring Program (CAMP) or similar programs.
+- S1.
+The WMO will monitor (or fund member city/partner monitoring) of WMO Priority 1A, 1B, and 2 lakes and streams through the Citizen Assisted Monitoring Program (CAMP) or similar programs.
 The WMO will annually determine monitoring activities based on impairments and water quality conditions.
 The WMO will cooperate with member cities to recruit and leverage volunteers, where possible.
-The WMO will defer monitoring of the Mississippi River to state and regional partners. - 2.
-The WMO will use available monitoring data to evaluate water quality trends in WMO priority waterbodies. - 3.
+The WMO will defer monitoring of the Mississippi River to state and regional partners. - S2.
+The WMO will use available monitoring data to evaluate water quality trends in WMO Priority 1A, 1B, and 2 waterbodies. - S3.
 The WMO will maintain a list of priority waterbodies classified according to water quality issues, recreational and ecological value, intercommunity location, and other factors.
-The WMO will consider waterbody priority level when designing and executing the WMO implementation schedule (see Section 5.0) and in annual work planning. - 4.
-The WMO will assist member cities in designing and implementing water quality improvement projects to address pollutant load reductions identified in current and future Total Maximum Daily Load (TMDL) studies. - 5.
-The WMO will work with member cities to maintain or improve the water quality of LMRWMO priority waterbodies through technical assistance, feasibility studies, project cost-share, grant application and/or administration, public/landowner education and outreach, and other means appropriate the waterbody priority and water quality issues. - 6.
-The WMO will use the "allowable load" water quality cost allocation methodology to allocate intercommunity water quality project costs among affected member cities, as needed. - 7.
-The WMO will collaborate with member cities and other partners to implement training and outreach designed to minimize chloride use in the watershed, targeting municipal and private users.
+The WMO will consider waterbody priority level when designing and executing the WMO implementation schedule (see Section 5.0) and in annual work planning. - S4.
+The WMO will assist member cities in designing and implementing water quality improvement projects to address pollutant load reductions identified in current and future Total Maximum Daily Load (TMDL) studies. - S5.
+The WMO will work with member cities to maintain or improve the water quality of LMRWMO priority waterbodies through technical assistance, feasibility studies, project cost-share, grant application and/or administration, public/landowner education and outreach, and other means appropriate to the waterbody priority and water quality issues. - S6.
+The WMO will use the "allowable load" water quality cost allocation methodology to allocate intercommunity water quality project costs among affected member cities, as needed. - S7.
+The WMO will collaborate with member cities and other partners to implement training and outreach designed to minimize chloride use in the watershed, targeting municipal and private users (e.g., Dakota County smart salt trainings).